 - You’re building a new form that requires specific custom fields that may have been updated recently

 Remember, the true purpose of refreshing your Salesforce Sandbox is to ensure it’s a spitting image of your production.
 So if you’re guilty of making changes in production before the sandbox, this is your cue to run a refresh!
+Additionally, you can manage your salesforce changes in your sandbox using Sonar.

 How Often Should You Refresh Salesforce Sandbox?